 “This is Lusumpuko every day, they are so vibrant and happy to receive travellers.
 It also helps that their food is amazing!!
 Especially the caterpillars”

 Planeterra wants to continue seeing projects like Lusumpuko Women’s Club improving the livelihoods of their communities while celebrating and conserving their culture.
-If you feel the same way, donate to the Wish List today.
+If you feel the same way, consider donating to Planeterra today.